Your longevity starts here

 • Frequent awakenings flagged as possible sleep apnoea events.

-Remember, each device has its own default thresholds.
-For example, an Apple Watch high heart rate alert may be set between 120–150 bpm while inactive.
-Always consult your specific device’s documentation to understand what triggers its particular alerts.
+Remember, each device has its own default thresholds, always consult your specific device’s documentation to understand what triggers its particular alerts.

 Discover the 5 habits that boost your longevity